coldbrewcloud/tutorial-echo-slack-bot/README.md

 This tutorial project contains the bare minimum _(but fully functional)_ sample resources so you can get started right away.

-- A sample Slack bot: the bot simply echos what the calling user said
+- A sample Slack bot (written in Go): the bot simply echos what the calling user said
 - A sample [Dockerfile](https://github.com/coldbrewcloud/tutorial-echo-slack-bot/blob/master/Dockerfile)
 - A sample **coldbrew-cli** app configuration file, [coldbrew.conf](https://github.com/coldbrewcloud/tutorial-echo-slack-bot/blob/master/coldbrew.conf)